EDMdesigner/EDMdesigner-API-Doc/README.md

 We will upload the images as the following.
 There will be "userId", "hash" and "time" fields in the query of the request:
   - The "userId" will contain the id of the user (who wants to upload the image).
   - The "hash" will be a string we use for authenticate ourself.
-We concatenate your magic world with a timestamp and create an md5 hash from it.
+We concatenate timestamp with your magic word (the right order of the concatenation: timestam + magicword) and create an md5 hash from it.
 With this hash you can ensure that the request came from us.
   - The "time" will be the timestamp we used for creating the hash

 The image will be uplaoded as a file (the field name will be "file") and there will be another field "userId", it will contain the same data as the query field "userId".
 There is a third field, called "originalFileName" which contains the name of the original file before the user started to upload it.